chaunm/node-actors-prototype/actors/physical/gsm.md

 ```

 ### 3.6 Billing report
-This message is sent to inform if there is any error with the gsm devices
+This message is sent to inform the billing message received from operator
 **mailbox:** `:event/billing_report`

 **message**: messages should conform the format